 Pinetop - Lakeside, Arizona beckons visitors to “come celebrate the season.”
 This is fitting, for every season seems to smile upon the small town with ample sunshine in the summers and coquettish snow in the winters.
 People come each year to this veritable Promised Land of natural beauty.
 Outdoors activities are abound: adventurers are fond of hiking, mountain biking, fly fishing, and trailblazing in the warmer months, and skiing and snowboarding in the cooler seasons.

 Fluffy white clouds roll across skies that always seem to gleam with spectrums of blue in the Poconos.
 The majesty continues with a palette of rustic orange in the fall, the pristine white of snowfall in the winter, and the verdant emerald of forests and hillsides in the summer.
 Reigning for decades as a popular vacation area for citizens of New York and New Jersey, the Pocono Mountains must be seen in person to be believed.
-Lakes and rivers to fish and explore, land to hunt, and numerous ski resorts provide the outdoors experience of a lifetime.
+Lakes and rivers to explore, land to hunt, and various ski resorts provide an unforgettable outdoors experience.

 A visit to Raleigh, N.C., is more than a trip to a blossoming Southern metropolis—you'll feel enriched and energized the instant you're warmly welcomed by its smart, savvy locals.
 Raleigh's bright minds head top-tier technology, education and life science institutions; its artists create a bevy of cultural and culinary touchstones; and its storytellers proudly carry on the collective heritage of a rich, historic capital city.